arin1405/nd00333_AZMLND_C2/README.md

 ![architecture](screenshots/Architecture.png)

+### Note:
+1. All codes are available inside "starter_files" folder.
+2. I had to complete the project in multiple attempts due to lab connectivity issues, VM access issues and slowness.
+Hence, user id for the classroom lab visible will be different in some of the screenshots.

 ## Key Steps

 We used Bank marketing dataset taken from UCI Machine Learning repository.
 The data is related to direct marketing campaigns of a Portuguese banking institution.